centrahq/api-documentation/user/pages/04.guides/02.erp-integration/docs.md

 On the `<variation>` level

 * `<id>` is the variation ID (See the product examples)
+* All variant names must be unique within one product

 Notice that the wholesale prices have a `<priceb>` field.
 This is the recommended retail price.
 It is optional, and only used for wholesale.